HelmerDenDekker/HelmerDemo.WebShopDemo/src/.documentation/adr/0001-finding_right_architecture.md

 I want to learn about domain-driven design and have a show-case project.

 The desired qualities are:
-- Maintainability: Testable, understable and modifiable
+- Maintainability: Testable, understandable and modifiable
 - Modifiability: The cost of introducing change should be as low as possible
 - Testability: Being able to do systematic testing